relagit/relagit/README.md

 # relagit

-A next-generation git client.
+The elegant solution to graphical version control.
 Enables you to take back control over your git workflow.

 ## Download